-Can we register for specific workshops ahead of time?
+Can attendees pre-register for specific workshops ahead of time?

-How can I get to and from the event?
+How can attendees get to and from the event?

 Ron Brown College Preparatory High School (CPHS) is located two block from the Deanwood Metro (orange line).
 It is also within walking distance of the W4 and U4 MetroBus lines.
 There are three Capital Bikeshare docking stations within five blocks and nike racks available on school grounds.
 Limited street parking is available and we encourage attendees to use public transportation to get to the event.

 What are the parking options?